Research output per year

 • British Society for Mental Health and Deafness

 I have used both qualitative and quantitative approaches to analyse data.
 For example, my use of a qualitative approach has included using themes content analysis to analyse interview data.
-For studies involving quantitative data, I have used various statistical tests, including Mann-Whitney U tests, correlation, linear and multiple regression, internal reliability (e.g. Cronbach’s alpha), and principle component analysis (for construct validity).
+For studies involving quantitative data, I have used various statistical tests, including Mann-Whitney U tests, correlation, linear and multiple regression, internal reliability (e.g. Cronbach’s alpha), and principal component analysis (for construct validity).
+Some of research projects that I have undertaken used mixed methods research approach.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):